European Broadcasting Union

 Since its inception in 1950, the EBU has been mandated by its members to contribute to standardisation work in all technological fields related to media.
 This work ranges from TV and radio production equipment to the new broadcasting standards for transmission.
 This mandate has been naturally extended over the years to the field of mobile technologies, as well as online production and distribution.

 The EBU hosts the digital video broadcasting (DVB) project, which has developed digital TV standards such as DVB-T/T2 and DVB-S/S2 which are the backbone of digital TV broadcasting around the world.
-DVB is currently working on an IP-based distribution system and on DVB-I, a new open standard for content distribution over the internet.
+DVB is currently working on an IP-based distribution system and DVB-I, a new open standard for content distribution over the internet.
 This work is closely aligned with the 3rd Generation Partnership Project (3GPP).

 Network neutrality

 The EBU’s work in the field of net neutrality focuses on assisting its members in coordinating their positions on broadband network neutrality.
 To this end, it provides expertise and facilitates initiatives and the drafting of documents concerning net neutrality at the EU level.
 The EBU also encourages its members to exchange experiences from the national level.
 Net neutrality is addressed as part of the EBU’s Legal and Policy Distribution Group.
-Net neutrality is seen as a key principle for public service broadcasters to support and advocate for, as it ensures their services are equally accessible by all internet users.
+Net neutrality is seen as a key principle for public service broadcasters to support and advocate for, as it ensures their services are equally accessible to all internet users.

 Cybercrime and network security

-The EBU has developed a Strategic Programme on Media Cyber Security, aimed mainly at raising awareness among its members of the increasing cybersecurity risks and threats to broadcasting.
-This initiative also provides a platform for its members to exchange information on security incidents (e.g. phishing campaigns, targeted malware attacks), as well as on lessons learned, projects, and internal procedures.
-A dedicated working group is focused on defining information security best practices for broadcast companies – it has recently published a recommendation providing guidance on cybersecurity safeguards that media organisations and media vendors should apply when planning, designing, or sourcing their products and services.
-The EBU organises an annual Media Cybersecurity Forum, which brings together manufacturers, service providers, and media companies to discuss security issues in the media domain.
+The EBU runs a Strategic Programme on Media Cyber Security, providing a platform for its members to exchange information on security incidents and emerging cyber threats to media, and to act collectively where necessary in order to address them.
+A dedicated working group is focused on defining information security best practices for broadcast companies – it maintains a recommendation providing guidance on cybersecurity safeguards that media organisations and media vendors should apply when planning, designing, or sourcing their media technology products and services.

 Convergence and OTT

 In addition, there is an intersectoral group composed of EBU members and staff that exchange best practices for relations between internet platforms and broadcasters.
 During the COVID-19 crisis, a coordinated effort by the technical distribution experts of the EBU and its members monitored the state of the global broadband network to help avoid surcharges due to the increased consumption of on-demand programmes.
+The EBU has a dedicated expert group on Broadband Distribution services.

-This work goes hand in hand with that developed by the Legal and Policy department – among others with the Content, Platform, Distribution, and Intellectual Property Expert Groups, all key in the establishment of EU rules enabling the proper availability of PSM services to people across the EU and beyond.
+This work goes hand in hand with that developed by the Legal and Policy Department – among others with the Content, Platform, Distribution, and Intellectual Property Expert Groups, all key in the establishment of EU rules enabling the proper availability of PSM services to people across the EU and beyond.

 Capacity development